gear/motifwalk/research/paper/Draft/README.md

 ### Supporting 4: Dimensionality problem, mapping solution (PCA, CCA, embeddings).

 complex data.
 In such case, the graph usually contains several thousands to millions of nodes.
-Therefore, it is deseriable to have an alternate representation of the graph with a lower dimensionality while retaining the structural properties.
+Therefore, it is deseriable to have a latent representation of the graph with a lower dimensionality while retaining the structural properties.

 ### Supporting 5: Usefulness of embedding techniques.

+A *meaningful* latent representation of a graph can benefit researchers in many ways.
+For instance, instead of relying on only graph algorithms to analyze a given structure, researchers can also apply other machine learnings algorithms on the latent representation to make predictions on the data.

 ### Conclusion: Graph model is important and learning latent representation can help solving many problems.

 ## Paragraph 2: Need (maybe skip for now)

+Traditionally, eigenvalues-based techniques such as spectral clustering, PCA, or CCA provide a good projection (embedding) from the adjacency matrix representation to real vector representation.
+However, these methods are known to be impractical when the graph is large [Deepwalk, PCA].
+In 2014, Peperozi et al. proposed Deepwalk [Deepwalk], a skipgram-based [Skipgram] algorithm for graph embedding.
+Deepwalk provides a fast and scalable
 Some of the "need" is mentioned in paragraph 1.

 ## Paragraph 3: Introduce skipgram with negative sampling